-Directions: All PhD / ScD / PhDCEP students should submit this form to the Student Office (66-366) by December 18, 2020 This form will not be accepted without all of the required Faculty Signatures.
+Directions: All PhD / ScD / PhDCEP students should submit this form to the Student Office (66-366) by December 15, 2023 This form will not be accepted without all of the required Faculty Signatures.

-STUDENT NAME: I. RECORD OF MEETINGS WITH POTENTIAL RI As part of the Research Advisor selection process Chemical Engineering faculty: vith the following six Faculty Name (Please Print) Date Faculty Signatu re
+STUDENT NAME: I. RECORD OF MEETINGS WITH POTENTIAL RI As part of the Research Advisor selection process Chemical Engineering faculty: rith the following six Faculty Name (Please Print) Date Faculty Signatur re

 1

 2

 3

 4

 5

 6.

 II.
-ADVISOR & PROJECT SELECTION

-1. FIRST CHOICE
+ADVISOR & PROJECT SELECTION 1.
+FIRST CHOICE

 Advisor Name:

-Project Title: (.)

-Advisor Agreement: I hereby agree that if the stud students allowed by the Department, I will accept

-Signature, on or after November 18, 2020) rgroup (Auvisor

-5 -,

-2. SECOND CHOICE

-Advisor Name: -

 Project Title:

+Advisor Agreement: I hereby agree that if the stud students allowed by the Department, I will accept him/her as a doctora l student in my research

+Signature, on or after November 17, 2023) ·

+2. SECOND CHOICE Advisor Name:

+Project Title: -